 Every 80 percent lower we sell is proudly made in the U.S.A. from quality billet aluminum (6061-T6), mil-spec forged aluminum (7075-T6), or weapons-grade polymer.

 Officially called a “receiver blank” by the Bureau of Alcohol, Tobacco, and firearms (ATF), an 80% lower is an unfinished receiver that isn’t considered a firearm under federal law.
 Cutting and drilling the lower at home with hand tools turns it into a ready-to-build firearm by legal definition.
-Whether it’s an AR-15 80 lower, AR-10 80 lower, 1911 frame, or a polymer 80% pistol frame, thousands of shooters have built reliable and accurate rifles and pistols with our units.
+Whether it’s an AR-15 80 lower or AR-10 80 lower, thousands of shooters have built reliable and accurate rifles and pistols with our units.

 Some states have banned 80% lowers and certain firearm parts, or have otherwise restricted the sale and ownership of products we sell.
 So, be sure to check your local and state laws.
 We can’t ship our products to certain states.
 Please check our Shipping & Return Policy before placing an order (See Restrictions).